hellokathy/6300Spring15Team10Mirror/Project2/D1/DesignDocument.md

 process credit cards, and send email.
 It will be an Android application programmed in Java and available to run on any Android device.

 ## 2 Architectural Design
+We have an “even-driven ” architecture.
+Buttons will drive the methods to “add customer”, “view customer transactions”, etc. Transactions will be the other event triggers that: send emails, apply discounts, update reward status, etc.

 ### Component Diagram